HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 [[toc]]

-## (Intranet VPN Access) Test the network connectivity between the Failback Host and the HyperBDR
+## (Intranet VPN Access) Test the network connectivity between the Takeover Host and the HyperBDR

 ::: tip
 The VPN service has been configured on the DR side, and the DR side has connected to the production site through the VPN.
 You can perform the following tests.